 Chapter 8 Managing change within an historic environment

-Note: Policy HE6 has proved most useful in protecting our "green ribbons" to date.
+Policy HE6 "Development within or affecting the setting of conservation areas" has proved most useful in protecting our "green ribbons" to date.
 It has been quoted in decisions to refuse new residential development on land both sides of The Cat Creep.

 Protection of trees in conservation areas